-There are two classes of medications commonly used to treat some lung diseases. Ā These often treat symptoms associated with COPD and other breathing problems: bronchodilators and steroids.
-Asthma patients also use these to combat acute and long-term symptoms.
-Both types of breathing treatmentsĀ are used to help you breathe better, but they work in very different ways.
+There are two classes of medications most commonly used to treat chronic lung diseases: Bronchodilators and steroids.
+These drugs for lung disease often treat symptoms associated with COPD and other breathing problems like breathlessness and inflamed airways.
+Asthma patients may also use these breathing treatment medications to combat acute and long-term symptoms.
+Both types of breathing treatment meds are used to help you breathe better, but they work in very different ways.

-1. Beta2Ā Antagonists: These can be taken as a pill or more commonly inhaled for faster results.
-Some work very fast, while others can take 20 minutes to kick in.
-Fast-acting formulations are perfect to use before an activity that may cause you difficulty in breathing.
-There are also 12-hour formulations that are taken twice a day to manage conditions like COPD around the clock.
-Speak with your doctor about side effects for the particular medication you are taking.
+These breathing treatment meds can be taken as a pill or, more commonly, inhaled for faster results.
+Some types of this breathing medicine work very fast, while others can take 20 minutes to kick in.
+Fast-acting breathing treatment formulations are perfect to use before an activity that may cause difficulty breathing.
+There are also 12-hour breathing treatment formulations that are taken twice a day to manage conditions like COPD around the clock.
+Speak with your doctor about side effects for the particular pharmaceutical treatment you are prescribed.
 Xopenex (levalbuterol) and Proventil (albuterol) are two kinds of beta2 antagonists.

-2. Anticholinergics: These types of bronchodilators are inhaled only, and can be short or long lasting.
-An important thing to note with these kinds of medications is that they do not work as quickly as beta2 antagonists, so they are not to be used for acute symptoms.
-They do have fewer side effects, however, and you may be prescribed an anticholinergic and a beta2 antagonist together to combat your symptoms as effectively as possible for any given situation.
+These types of bronchodilators are inhaled only, and can be short or long lasting.
+An important thing to note with these kinds of breathing treatment meds is that they do not work as quickly as beta2 antagonists, so they are not to be used for acute symptoms.
+They do have fewer side effects, however, and you may be prescribed both an anticholinergic breathing medicine and a beta2 antagonist breathing medicine together to combat your symptoms as effectively as possible for any given situation.
 Atrovent and Spiriva are two brands of anticholinergics.

-3. Theophylline: This is an older class of medication that is not in use as much anymore for people suffering from COPD.
-Taken in pill form, there are also short and long lasting formulations of theophylline, but no fast acting formula.
-Your doctor will have to monitor the levels of the drug in your blood very carefully, because serious side effects can occur if those levels get too high.
-Your doctor will go over these side effects with you and, as with any medications, you should seek medical advice immediately if you encounter any problems.
+This is an older class of breathing treatment medication that is not in use as much anymore for people suffering from COPD.
+Taken in pill form, there are also short- and long-lasting formulations of theophylline, but no fast-acting formula.
+Your doctor will have to monitor the levels of the drug in your blood very carefully, because these drugs for lung disease can cause serious side effects if those levels get too high.
+Your doctor will go over these side effects with you and, as with any pharmaceutical treatments, you should seek medical advice immediately if you encounter any problems.
 Truxophyllin and Theolair are two kinds of theophylline.

 Many COPD patients experience swelling and fluid retention, particularly in the ankles.
 If you also suffer from heart failure, fluid can collect in the lungs as well.
 This tends to happen during bouts with acute bronchitis.
-Since steroid treatments can actually cause fluid retention, often you will be prescribed a diuretic to help your kidneys get rid of these excess fluids.
+Since steroid treatments can actually cause fluid retention, one of the drugs for lung disease that is often prescribed is a diuretic to help your kidneys get rid of these excess fluids.
 Lasix and Aldactone are two brands of diuretics that you may be given to help you breathe better.

 In some cases, you may be prescribed antibiotic breathing treatment to deal with an acute bacterial infection that results in severe symptoms of chronic bronchitis.
-Note that antibiotics only work for these kinds of infections, and not for viral infections.
-These are the same kinds of antibiotics you have probably taken before.
-Antibiotics are not effective for treating symptoms of COPD over a long-term period of time.
+Note that antibiotic breathing medicine only works for these kinds of infections, and not for viral infections.
+Typically, these are the same kinds of antibiotics you have probably taken before; however, they are not an effective breathing medicine for treating symptoms of COPD over a long-term period of time.
 Commonly used brands include Augmentin, Zithromax, and Avelox.

-People who suffer from asthma use many of the same bronchodilators and corticosteroids as people who suffer from COPD.
-However there are some other kinds of medications available to asthma patients, depending on how severe your breathing difficulties are.
+People who suffer from asthma use many of the same drugs for lung disease, like bronchodilators and corticosteroids, as people who suffer from COPD.
+However there are some other kinds of breathing treatment medications available to asthma patients, depending on how severe your breathing difficulties are.

-1. Leukotriene Inhibitors: These drugs are often used in combination with an inhaled steroid in order to avoid using an oral steroid.
+- Leukotriene Inhibitors: These breathing treatment meds are often used in combination with an inhaled steroid in order to avoid using an oral steroid.
 They work by blocking the chemicals that your body generates when it is exposed to something that triggers your asthma, resulting in fewer attacks.
 Singulair is one common leukotriene inhibitor.

-3. Mast Cell Inhibitors: These mild drugs prevent the symptoms of allergies, such as runny nose and itchy eyes, as well as asthmatic reactions to allergies.
-Mostly used seasonally for people with milder asthma, these work by blocking the release of histamine in your body.
+- Mast Cell Inhibitors: These mild drugs prevent the symptoms of allergies, such as runny nose and itchy eyes, as well as asthmatic reactions to allergies.
+Mostly used seasonally for people with milder asthma, these are typically inhaled and work by blocking the release of histamine in your body.
 Intal and Tilade are two kinds of mast cell inhibitors.

-For Cystic Fibrosis patients, or some COPD patients where excess mucus production is a major problem, your doctor may prescribe mucus-thinning medications called mucloytics.
-These make the excess mucus less sticky and easier to expel, thus helping you to breathe better.
+For cystic fibrosis patients, or some COPD patients where excess mucus production is a major problem, your doctor may prescribe mucus-thinning medications called mucolytics.
+These drugs for lung disease make the excess mucus less sticky and easier to expel, thus helping you to breathe better.
 These come in tablet or liquid form.
-Many people have allergic reactions to these products, so speak with your doctor thoroughly before trying these products.
+Many people have allergic reactions to these breathing treatment meds, so speak with your doctor thoroughly before trying these products.
 Mucomyst is one kind of mucolytic medicine currently on the market.

-For people using inhaled bronchodilators and steroids to treat their lung disorder, there are two primary devices used to administer the medicine.
-One is anĀ inhaler, very common for asthma patients and very easy to use.
-The other is aĀ nebulizer, used in conjuction with liquid formulations of certain kinds of medication.
+For people using inhaled bronchodilators and steroids to treat their lung disorder, there are two primary devices used to administer the breathing treatment medicine.
+One is an inhaler, very common for asthma patients and very easy to use.
+The other is a nebulizer, used in conjunction with liquid formulations of certain kinds of medication.